How to Make a Small Room Look Bigger: 9 Simple Tricks

 Tip 3: Lighten Up Your Color Scheme

-A lot goes into choosing paint colors for your home.
-You will seriously be amazed at the dramatic transformation you can make by simply lightening the color palette of a room.
-Dark colors can be wonderful to use, but because they absorb light (instead of reflecting it), they tend to make rooms look smaller.
+A lot should go into choosing paint colors for your home!
+You will seriously be amazed at the dramatic transformation you can make by lifting a room's color palette.
+Dark colors can be wonderful, but they tend to make rooms look smaller because they absorb light instead of reflecting it.

 An empty hardwood floor room has a wide arch into an empty hallway.